brandvitamin/evo-email-generator/README.md

-# EVO Email Generator
+# EVOPANEL Email Generator

-This is a web application that generates customized follow-up emails for EVO by Bord Products based on CSV data.
+This is a web application that generates customized follow-up emails for EVOPANEL by Bord Products based on CSV data.

 ## Features